RustScan/RustScan/README.md

 ![scripts](pictures/scripts.gif)

-_RustScan piping results into Nmap, the default script currently_
+_RustScan piping results into the custom Python script_

 RustScan has a new scripting engine which allows anyone to write scripts in most languages.
 Python, Lua, Shell are all supported.